-Before Facebook closed the deal, even Twitter had tried its hand at courting Instagram.
-But Instagram’s founders, Kevin Systrom and Mike Krieger decided to go ahead with Facebook because other than the massive sum of money, Zukurberg dangled the carrot of independence.
+Before Facebook closed the deal, even Twitter tried its hand at courting Instagram.
+But Instagram’s founders, Kevin Systrom and Mike Krieger, decided to go ahead with Facebook because other than the massive sum of money, Mark Zukurberg dangled the carrot of independence.

 If Instagram were to agree to get acquired by Facebook, not only would it ward off the Facebook threat and get access to Facebook’s engineering expertise, it would also be allowed to operate as a separate company.
 However, the independence would erode with time, playing a significant role in getting both the Instagram founders to leave Facebook eventually.

 The gradual decline in the independence of founders is interwoven with Instagram’s growth story to 1 billion-plus monthly active users.
 This blog will trace how the product grew & evolved over the years post-acquisition and how its revenue sources have expanded beyond good old digital advertising.
 But before we do that, let’s begin by going through Instagram’s founding story to establish context.

 Ironically enough, when Kevin Systrom first launched the app in 2010, it was neither called Instagram nor mainly about sharing photos with friends.
 Due to the launch and success of Foursquare, location check-ins had become a cultural phenomenon at the time.
 So Systrom built a similar app but added a few more features to it, naming it Burbn.
 Systrom also raised a $500,000 seed round from Baseline Ventures and Andreessen Horowitz, which allowed him to work on the app for a few months.